mimblewimble/mwixnet/doc/swap_api.md

 - `FeeTooLow`: The provided fee is too low.
 - `StoreError`: An error occurred when saving swap to the data store.
 - `ClientError`: An error occurred during client communication.
+- `SwapTxNotFound`: The previous swap transaction was not found in data store.
 - `UnknownError`: An unknown error occurred.

 ### Example